 5 EXECUTIVE COMMITTEE

-- A representative of each of the Groups
+ii) A representative of each of the Groups.

-- A nominated member of any authorised sub committees
+iii) A nominated member of any authorised sub committees.

-- The members of the Executive Committee shall be elected annually by the membership and their terms of office shall commence immediately after the closure of the Annual General Meeting at which they are elected.
+c) The members of the Executive Committee and the President, Vice Presidents and Honorary members shall be elected annually by the membership and their terms of office shall commence immediately after the closure of the Annual General Meeting at which they are elected.
 Nominations in writing must be submitted to the Hon Secretary at least fourteen days in advance of the day on which the Annual General Meeting is to take place.
 Nominations must be signed by the candidate and two members.
 If insufficient nominations have been received to fill any vacancies the chairman of the meeting may, at his discretion, take nominations from the floor.

-- Each Group so established shall comply with and be subject to regulations or byelaws approved by the Executive Committee.
-Such regulations shall include provisions dealing with the maintenance of a bank account by the Group, an acknowledgement that it forms part of the Society and that it will comply with the Society’s Constitution and act in pursuance of its objectives.
+b) Each Group so established shall comply with and be subject to regulations or byelaws approved by the Executive Committee.
+Such regulations shall include provisions dealing with the maintenance of a bank account by the Group, an acknowledgement that it forms part of the Society and that it will comply with the Society’s Constitution and act in pursuance of its’ objectives.

 7 GENERAL MEETING

 a) “Meeting” in this constitution means a Meeting of the members of the Society including where the context so admits an Annual General Meeting and also an Executive Committee Meeting or a Sub-Committee Meeting.

 b) Any Meeting may be held (a) physically (b) online as a virtual meeting or utilising some other facility enabling all people participating in the Meeting to communicate interactively and simultaneously with each other (c) by telephone conference or (d) as a hybrid meeting combining attendance in person and online or by telephone conference as the circumstances allow and the Executive Committee decide.